Inferara/inference-language-spec/expressions.md

 ### Description

-The assign expression is used to assign a value or, generally saying a result of an expression evaluation to a variable or to the `lval` expression.
+The assign expression is used to assign a value or, generally a result of an expression evaluation to a variable or to the `lval` expression.
 The syntax for the assign expression is the variable name followed by the assignment operator (`=`) and the expression.

 ### Examples